 Your job as a CNA

-Your career as a CNA is not paved in gold.
+Your career as a nurse aide is not paved in gold.
 The average annual salary of a certified nursing assistant is typically about $29,000.

 However, this entry-level position within the healthcare industry will often provide many opportunities for further training in order to advance toward a career that pays well, while, not surprisingly, requiring a deeper well of responsibilities.